Propelld vs Federal Bank Education Loan: Which One Fits You Best?

 Do I need collateral for Propelld vs Federal Bank education loans?

-Propelld offers collateral-free loans based on eligibility, while Federal Bank usually requires collateral for higher loan amounts, with limited collateral-free schemes for select institutes.
+Propelld offers collateral-free loans up to ₹1 Crore (study abroad) / ₹40 Lakhs (domestic) based on eligibility, while Federal Bank usually requires collateral above ₹7.5 Lakhs, with limited collateral-free schemes such as Fed Scholars for select institutes.

 How fast is Propelld compared to Federal Bank loan approval?